eclipse-cyclonedds/cyclonedds/docs/manual/config/thread-config.rst

     * - ``dq.channel-name``
       - Deserialisation and asynchronous delivery of all user data.
     * - ``tev.channel-name``
-      - Channel-specific "timed-event" handling transmission of control messages for reliable Writers and Readers and retransmission of data on request.
+      - Channel-specific "timed-event" handling transmission of control messages for reliable writers and Readers and re-transmission of data on request.

         Channel-specific threads exist only if the configuration includes an element for it, or if an auxiliary bandwidth limit is set for the channel.